dwyl/adoro/README.md

 adoro
 =====

-*Another* blogging tool in Node.js
+A *simpler* publishing tool in Node.js.

 ## Basic Features